-JAG strongly recommends that all trainers meet appropriate key performance indicators, complete a trainer the trainer course, receive regular feedback and are supported in their role.
+JAG strongly recommends that all endoscopy trainers meet appropriate key performance indicators, complete a trainer the trainer course, receive regular feedback and are supported in their role by existing trainers and their training lead.

 |18.7||All trainers supervising dedicated training lists have attended (or are supported to attend) a JAG approved TTT course.||B||This standard supports the principle that all trainers should maintain and develop their training skills.|